OSLC/developing-oslc-applications/_harp/iotp_adaptor/dialogs.md

             }

             if (resourceType.equals("devicetype")) {
-                newResource = CE4IoTConnectorManager.createDeviceType(httpServletRequest, (DeviceType)aResource, iotId);
+                newResource = iotp-adaptorManager.createDeviceType(httpServletRequest, (DeviceType)aResource, iotId);
             } else if  (resourceType.equals("device")) {
             	String typeId = httpServletRequest.getParameter("typeId");
             	((Device)aResource).setTypeId(typeId);
-                newResource = CE4IoTConnectorManager.createDevice(httpServletRequest, (Device)aResource, iotId);
+                newResource = iotp-adaptorManager.createDevice(httpServletRequest, (Device)aResource, iotId);
             }

             // End of user code
 ```

-### CE4IoTConnector Creation Dialog
+### iotp-adaptor Creation Dialog

-CE4IoTConnector also uses a single creation dialog for all resources.
+iotp-adaptor also uses a single creation dialog for all resources.
 Separate creation dialogs for each resource type would result in a lot of redundant dialogs, and would not provide any means for users to choose what to create.
 This is because the jazz.net apps expect the server's creation dialog to deal with determining what resource to create inside its creation dialog.

-The creation dialog is implemented in [iotpcreationdialogcreator.jsp](https://github.com/OSLC/iotp-adaptor/blob/master/CE4IoTConnector/src/main/webapp/com/ibm/oslc/adaptor/iotp/iotpcreationdialogcreator.jsp).
+The creation dialog is implemented in [iotpcreationdialogcreator.jsp](https://github.com/OSLC/iotp-adaptor/blob/master/iotp-adaptor/src/main/webapp/com/ibm/oslc/adaptor/iotp/iotpcreationdialogcreator.jsp).
 It uses a simple HTML select element to provide a drop-down selection list of resource types.

 ```
   Type: <select id="selectType">